markshust/docker-magento/README.md

 - `bin/devconsole`: Alias for `bin/n98-magerun2 dev:console`
 - `bin/docker-compose`: Support V1 (`docker-compose`) and V2 (`docker compose`) docker compose command, and use custom configuration files, such as `compose.yml` and `compose.dev.yml`
 - `bin/download`: Download specific Magento version from Composer to the container, with optional arguments of the version (2.4.5-p1 [default]) and type ("community" [default], "enterprise", or "mageos").
 Ex. `bin/download 2.4.5-p1 enterprise`
-- `bin/debug-cli`: Enable xdebug for Magento Console Command.
-Second argument is optional, default is PHPSTORM Ex. `bin/debug-cli enable [PHPSTORM]`
+- `bin/debug-cli`: Enable Xdebug for bin/magento, with an optional argument of the IDE key.
+Defaults to PHPSTORM Ex. `bin/debug-cli enable PHPSTORM`
 - `bin/fixowns`: This will fix filesystem ownerships within the container.
 - `bin/fixperms`: This will fix filesystem permissions within the container.
 - `bin/grunt`: Run the grunt binary.
 Ex. `bin/grunt exec`